Image 1 of 1

 Oriental Mustard support immune function, reduce inflammation, promote cardiovascular health, aid digestion, and may offer cancer-protective benefits.

-Immune System Boost & Inflammation Reduction: Rich in vitamins C and A, these microgreens boost immunity, while glucosinolates and antioxidants help reduce inflammation in the body.
+Immune System Boost & Inflammation Reduction: Rich in vitamins C and A, which help boost immunity, while glucosinolates and antioxidants help reduce inflammation in the body.

 Heart Health & Cholesterol Management: The fiber, potassium, and plant compounds present help lower cholesterol and support normal blood pressure.